 I'm not paying attention to all this stuff.

-But now that for example, gender neutrality does have an impact on girls' sports, which has been impacted by what's called Title IX that ensures that girls get the same number of scholarships as boys in sports and other and other scholarships, you know, considering that most of the football teams uh at schools, they don't have a woman's football team at most colleges.
+But now that, for example, gender neutrality does have an impact on girls' sports, which has been impacted by what's called Title IX that ensures that girls get the same number of scholarships as boys in sports and other scholarships, considering that most of the football teams at schools, they don't have a women's football team at most colleges.

-Okay, so they have to have an equal number of scholarships for girls in other sports.
+Okay, so they have to have an equal number of scholarships for girls and other sports.

-And then if if somebody, again, I'm I just a lot of parents are furious about it because they're saying that's going to take away scholarships from girls that play, you know, whatever athletic sport they happen to play.
+And then if somebody, again, I just, a lot of parents are furious about it because they're saying that's going to take away scholarships from girls that play, you know, whatever athletic sport they happen to play.

 Anyway, the Department of Education has curbed the decision on race-based affinity groups.